flexbox/react-native-bootcamp/setup/README.md

 💡 I do provide advices for Linux and macOS.

-💡 I am **not responsable** if you encounter issues on windows machines.
-(But you can follow this [setup tutorial from InfiniteRed](https://academy.infinite.red/p/installing-react-native-tutorial-on-windows-10/) to make it work).
+💡 Being **administrator on windows is mandatory**, I am **not responsible** if you encounter issues.
+(You can follow this [setup tutorial from InfiniteRed](https://academy.infinite.red/p/installing-react-native-tutorial-on-windows-10/) to make everything work).

 ## System Requirements